 While playing back a disc, you can set essence marks such as Shot Mark1 and Shot Mark2 in desired frames.

 To set a Shot Mark1 or Shot Mark2, hold down the ♠/ MARK1 or ♣/MARK2 button and press the PUSH SET(S.SEL) knob.
-If you connect a Windows USB keyboard to the MAINTENANCE connector, you can set shot marks from Shot Mark0 up to Shot Mark9 by pressing the 0 to 9 keys on the numeric keypad.
+If you connect a Windows USB keyboard to the MAINTENANCE connector, you can record shot marks from Shot Mark0 up to Shot Mark9 by pressing the 0 to 9 keys on the numeric keypad.
+Use the PDZ-1Proxy Browsing Software on the supplied XDCAM Application Software CD-ROM to delete and modify essence marks.